Vibrant, welcoming community inspired by Gospel values; we empower, educate and nurture excellence and enrichment for all.

 Today, the community that our school serves is quite diverse.
 The original settlers who were predominantly farmers of Irish descent worked the rich red soils of the district.

-Our specialist classes this year include weekly Japanese, Physical Education and Visual Art lessons which are delivered across all levels of the school.
+Our specialist classes this year include weekly Japanese, Physical Education, Visual Art and STEAM lessons which are delivered across all levels of the school.

 The School recognises and responds to the dynamic nature of the community it serves.
 The School holds the basic tenets of delivering a comprehensive education program with a strong focus on Catholic values.
 It offers an excellent academic program in modern and comfortable facilities, in an open, safe and spacious environment.